 Simply network stuff.
-Online Traceroute, Whois, and a simple Dig DNS lookup.
-Tools that will blow your mind.... or maybe just help with troubleshooting and network recon.
+Traceroute Online as well as Whois, Dig and other DNS lookup tools.
+Stuff that will blow your mind.... or maybe just help with troubleshooting and network recon.

 This page has an online Traceroute that will test the hops in a network path.
 It takes the

-mtr traceroute results, parses them, and plots the results on a Google Map.
-Starting from the traceroute-online.com server this test will show response times for each responding hop in the path.
+mtr traceroute results, parses them, and plots the results on a world map.
+If the hops are determined to be only present in the US then the map shown is the USA only.
+Starting from the traceroute-online.com server in San Francisco this test will show response times for each responding hop in the path.
 Non-responding hops will not be listed.
 Please note that geolocation is not an exact science and discrepancies may be found on occasion in the mapped results.

 mtr is a diagnostic tool that combines